- ANESTHESIA PODCASTS - 31 Jan 2023

-I love the movies, but it can be painful to watch medical scenes where the facts are distorted, sometimes so much that the storyline is implausible.
-Let’s take a look at 10 famous Hollywood movies, and at the inaccuracies of medically mistaken surgical/anesthetic/critical care scenes in those films:
+I love the movies, but it can be painful to watch scenes where the facts are distorted, sometimes so much that the storyline is implausible.
+Let’s take a look at medical inaccuracies in movie scenes from 11 famous Hollywood films:

 - Million Dollar Baby (2004).
 This film is my Hollywood medical pet peeve, and the movie that motivated me to write this column.
 Million Dollar Baby won the Academy Award for Best Picture in 2004, yet the concluding scenes vital to the movie’s plot are both medically impossible and unrealistic.
 The female lead, Maggie Fitzgerald (Hilary Swank) is seriously injured in a $1 million World Boxing Association welterweight title match.
 Maggie is paralyzed from the neck down— a ventilator-dependent quadriplegic—and is hospitalized in a private room.
 Her coach and trainer, Frankie Dunn (Clint Eastwood) visits her.
 He sits next to her bedside and they discuss her fallen health.
 She tells Clint she doesn’t want to go on living like this, a paralyzed invalid.
 What’s the problem with this scene?
 It’s impossible for Maggie to talk if she’s on a ventilator.
 Maggie has a tracheotomy, with the breathing tube inserted in the front of her neck, below the level of the vocal cords.
 A patient cannot speak with a tracheotomy tube in place because all ventilation takes place below the vocal cords.
 If Maggie can’t speak, she can’t utter her lines, and she can’t partake in the dialogue with Clint.
 Somehow the movie’s medical consultants let the movie be filmed with this medical impossibility.
 But wait—there’s another medical impossibility.
 In a later scene, Clint returns to the same room and kills Maggie.
 First he turns off the ventilator and disconnects Maggie’s breathing hose at the tracheotomy site.
 Then he injects her IV with a syringe of adrenaline, and leaves the vital signs monitor on.
 The vital signs monitor shows her heart rate suddenly change to zero as she dies.
 That’s not how adrenaline works—it’s not a euthanizing drug.
 Adrenaline causes the heart rate and blood pressure to rise higher and higher—think heart rates in the range of 200 beats per minute and a blood pressure of 250/180.
 This may or may not kill someone over time, but it will not kill them in seconds.
 An injection of potassium chloride could kill Maggie in seconds, but where would Frankie obtain potassium chloride?
 He could not.
 As this scene ends, Frankie walks out of the room leaving Maggie to die behind him.
 The vital signs monitor continues to emit a soft high-pitched tone, but there’s no one else around to hear it.
 In reality the vital signs monitor would be emitting a loud alarm, signaling to everyone that the vital signs are gone and the patient is trying to die.
 These alarms would bring a fleet of nurses and/or doctors into the room to try to save the patient.
 But if they saved Maggie, Million Dollar Baby would’ve had a different ending, and Clint Eastwood wouldn’t have had his bold moment of stopping Maggie’s suffering—the bogus version of Million Dollar Baby that won Best Picture.